LuigiBernardi/GetCleanData_assignement/README.md

 2. each observation forms a row,
 3. each type of observational unit forms a table.

 For the creation of required data set the first two statements are relevant.
-I decided to consider each mean and standard deviation computed con signals as a variable and so i didn't stack data producing a wide data set and not a long one.
+I decided to consider each mean and standard deviation computed on signals as a variable, and so i didn't stack data.
+As consequence my data set is wide rather than long.
 I just summarized all 66 measured variables computing mean for each group defined by intersection of subject and activity.
 My tidy data set has 68 variables (for details see `CodeBook.md`):

-* subject with id of subjects as values,
+* `subject` with id of subjects as values,
-* activity with activity as values,
+* `activity` with activity as values,
 * 66 variables extracted in step 2 with their average for each subject and each activity as values.

 My tidy data set has 180 observations.
-Each observational unit is defined by the 180 possible combinations of 30 subject and 5 activities, and contains values of 68 variables described above.
+Each observational unit is defined by the 180 possible combinations of 30 subjects and 6 activities, and contains values of the 68 variables described above.